RRLash/Map-Making-Tools/Tutorials/OSM-Export_Tools.md

 ```
 <!--
 This script changes variable name 'v' to 'regv'
-and adds a '^' to the beginning of the
+and adds a '^' to the beginning of the query string
 -->
 <osm-script output="json" timeout="25">
   <!-- gather results -->